Avalon - Palm Beach

 Residential development activity is lower than average in Avalon - Palm Beach according to AreaSearch's national comparison of local real estate markets

-Avalon - Palm Beach has averaged approximately 35 new dwelling approvals annually over the past five financial years, from FY21 to FY25.
-This totals 179 homes approved during this period, with an additional 27 approved so far in FY26.
-On average, around 0.5 people have moved to the area for each dwelling built annually over these five years, indicating that new supply is keeping pace with or exceeding demand.
+Avalon-Palm Beach has averaged approximately 35 new dwelling approvals annually.
+Over the past five financial years, from FY21 to FY25179 homes were approved, with a further 27 approved in FY26 as of now.
+On average, around 0.5 people have moved to the area per year for each dwelling built over these five years.

-The average construction value of new homes has been $1,298,000, suggesting a focus on premium market developments.
+This indicates that new supply has kept pace with or exceeded demand, providing ample buyer choice and creating capacity for population growth beyond current forecasts.
+The average expected construction cost value of new homes is $1,298,000, suggesting developers are focusing on the premium market with high-end developments.
 In FY26, $6.6 million in commercial development approvals have been recorded, reflecting the area's residential character.
-Compared to Greater Sydney, Avalon - Palm Beach shows comparable new home approvals per capita, maintaining market equilibrium with surrounding areas.
-However, this activity is below the national average, possibly due to established planning constraints.
+Compared to Greater Sydney, Avalon-Palm Beach shows comparable new home approvals per person, preserving market equilibrium consistent with surrounding areas.

 Frequently Asked Questions - Development